 Instructor: Acey

+Sustainable Communities: Read Less [-]

 CY PLAN 255 Urban Planning Applications of Geographic Information Systems 3 Units

+Terms offered: Fall 2017, Fall 2016, Fall 2015

 This course introduces students to the relatively new and rapidly expanding field of Geographical Information Systems (GIS).
 The course focuses on GIS and its application to both city and regional problems in the San Francisco Bay Area and offers students a toolkit for integrating spatial information into planning solutions.
 The laboratory sessions will mainly employ a vector model to solving problems.
 Topics include problem identification, data discovery, database design, construction, modeling, and analytical measurement.

+Urban Planning Applications of Geographic Information Systems: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 3 hours of

 laboratory per week

 Additional Details

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.

 Instructor: Radke

+Urban Planning Applications of Geographic Information Systems: Read

+Less [-]

 CY PLAN C256 Healthy Cities 3 Units

+Terms offered: Fall 2017, Fall 2016, Spring 2016

 Exploration of common origins of urban planning and public health, from why and how the fields separated and strategies to reconnect them, to addressing urban health inequities in the 21st century.
 Inquiry to influences of urban population health, analysis of determinants, and roles that city planning and public health agencies - at local and international level - have in research, and action aimed at improving urban health.
 Measures, analysis, and design of policy strategies are explored.

-Hours & Format
+Healthy Cities: Read More [+]

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

+Hours & Format

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.

-Instructor: Corburn Formerly known as: City and Regional Planning 256 Also listed as: PB HLTH C233 CY PLAN 260 Theory, History, and Practice of Community Development 3 Units This course will explore the theory, history, methods, and practice of local community development.
+Instructor: Corburn Formerly known as: City and Regional Planning 256 Also listed as: PB HLTH C233 Healthy Cities: Read Less [-] CY PLAN 260 Theory, History, and Practice of Community Development 3 Units Terms offered: Spring 2017, Fall 2013, Fall 2012 This course will explore the theory, history, methods, and practice of local community development.
 The course will begin by examining the historical roots of community involvement and action.
 It will present alternative explanations for different paths of neighborhood and community change.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.
+Theory, History, and Practice of Community Development: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.

-Instructor: Hutson

-Formerly known as: 268

-CY PLAN C261 Citizen Involvement in the City Planning Process 3 Units An examination of the roles of the citizens and citizen organizations in the city planning process.
+Instructor: Hutson Formerly known as: 268 Theory, History, and Practice of Community Development: Read Less [-] CY PLAN C261 Citizen Involvement in the City Planning Process 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 An examination of the roles of the citizens and citizen organizations in the city planning process.
 Models for citizen involvement ranging from advising to community control.
 Examination of the effectiveness of different organizational models in different situations.

-Rules & Requirements

-Credit Restrictions: Students will not receive credit for C242 after taking City and Regional Planning 208, Interdepartmental Studies 206 Fall 1990, and Interdepartmental Studies 206 Fall 1991.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Citizen Involvement in the City Planning Process: Read More [+] Rules & Requirements Credit Restrictions: Students will not receive credit for C242 after taking City and Regional Planning 208, Interdepartmental Studies 206 Fall 1990, and Interdepartmental Studies 206 Fall 1991.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: City and Regional Planning/Graduate

-Grading: Letter grade.